paigewil/capstone/capstone_report.md

 There were a number of variables with both a "raw" and "non-raw" column, so we need to decide which column to use:

 For driver\_age and driver\_age\_raw, The Stanford Open Policing Project made ages &lt;15 blank in the driver\_age column, which I made NA for easier filtering.
 It is a fairly logical assumption that ages &lt; 15 were made in error, since in the US, one can't get their driver's permit until they're 15, so the driver\_age column was used throughout the rest of the analysis.
-Looking at the graph below showing the distribution of traffic stops per driver age, there is a bump in stops near the 100 years old.
-It doesn't seem reasonable to have many 80+ year old drivers, so under the same assumption of error that &lt; 15 year olds were made NA, 80+ year olds are made NA.
+Looking at the graph below showing the distribution of traffic stops per driver age, there is a noticeable bump in stops near the 100 years old mark.
+It doesn't seem reasonable to have many elderly drivers, so under the same assumption of error that &lt; 15 year olds were made NA, 80+ year olds are made NA.

 ![](capstone_report_files/figure-markdown_github/unnamed-chunk-7-1.png)